 The glazing of frozen or frozen fish products is an industrially applied technology that provides for covering the food with a surface layer of ice.

-, thanks to the barrier effect created by the surface ice layer with respect to oxygen, temperature and humidity present in the environment of storage.
+The purpose of the glazing is to protect the food and maintain its quality unaltered during storage and distribution, thanks to the barrier effect created by the surface ice layer with respect to oxygen, temperature and humidity present in the environment of storage.

 The amount of glaze technically necessary to protect a product is between 5 and 15%, but products with an excess of glaze can be found on the market (up to 40%).